 ‘Well of course, you did’ I said, ‘because the system has not been created for women to become leaders; there just is not the same pressure on them to succeed.'
 If anything girls boarding schools were - and still are - more like finishing schools to create wives who will support their husbands.

 But has it changed?
 One argument is that boarding schools today are a different world: corporal punishment is a thing of the past and pupils have mobile phones so that they can be in touch with home whenever they want.

 Children need secure and consistent attachment.
 Boarding schools do not supply this and a new state of the art multi-media centre does not compensate.

-I recently met someone who had been to my old school.
+I recently met a young person who had recently left my old school.
 I shared with her my experience of the bullying that went on there, 'though I imagine that's all changed now?’
-Her eyes filled with tears, ‘it's still the same'.
+Her eyes filled with tears, ‘it is still the same'.
 She told me she had been bullied badly.
 It is heartbreaking to hear this, and it has to stop.
 We have to stop sending our children away, we have to end the boarding school system.